OuterlimitsTech/olt-fluent-email/README.md

         .To("somebody@gmail.com")
         .To("safeemail@gmail.com")

-        //This must be called after all email addresses have been added, but before the Send method .WithWhitelist(new EmailWhitelistConfig(productionMode, testDomain, testEmailAddress))
+         // This must be called after all email addresses have been added, but before the Send method .WithWhitelist(new EmailWhitelistConfig(productionMode, testDomain, testEmailAddress))

         .SendWithTemplateAsync("d-templateIdHere", null);